Families Are Leading the Way to Lasting Food Security

 Through taking personal action, Program participants can overcome many of the obstacles they face and live resilient, self-reliant lives.

-This long-term approach allows rural Guatemalans to sustainably generate their own food security, have healthy diets, and foster new income opportunities.
+This long-term approach allows rural Guatemalans to sustainably generate their own food security, have healthy diets to reduce illnesses, such as the stunting of infants and children, and foster new income opportunities.

-As of 2025, over 5,200 families have graduated from our Program, which is currently operating in 19 communities throughout rural Guatemala.
+As of 2025, almost 5,400 families have graduated from our Program, which is currently operating in 19 communities throughout rural Guatemala.

-The Seeds for a Future Training Program Integrates Three Core Elements:
+The Seeds for a Future Program Combines Three Core Elements:

 Micro-Business Creation

-What are the Outcomes of the Seeds for a Future Program?
+What is the Impact of the Seeds for a Future Program?

-Program participants become self-reliant by creating the following outcomes for themselves:
+Program participants become more self-sufficient and self-reliant by creating the following outcomes for themselves:

 - Sustainable food security